Cost to demolish a house

 The average cost to demolish a house ranges from $2 to $17 per square foot.
 Most homeowners will pay between $4 and $15.

-The final element that will determine your cost is whether your pro will need heavy machinery to carry out the job.
+Machinery.
+The final element that will determine your cost is whether your professional will need heavy machinery to carry out the job.

 Rebuilding an entire house can sometimes cost more than buying a new one.
 On average, homeowners in the U.S. spend $170,000 to $485,000 to rebuild.

 One way to reduce costs would be to consult an architect before you proceed with demolition.
 An architect can work with your demolition contractor to identify any parts of the existing structure, such as plumbing, wiring or ventilation, that might be saved or set aside for your new home.

 On average, hiring an architect costs about $5,300.
 But if you can manage to save that amount by salvaging existing parts of the home, it might be worth it.